mattferris/sam/Readme.md

 git git@github.com:user/assets 87dfba2 css/remote.css
 ```

-Finally, you can specify a post-processor to complete any final processing of the file.
+Finally, you can specify a post-processor to complete any final processing of an asset.
+A post-processor is defined for one or more file extensions.
+A post-processors can also be defined for all extensions using an asterisk (`*`).
 This is useful if you want to minify the assets.
 You can define as many post-processors as you want.
 They will be run in the order they are defined.
 Each post-processor is run for each asset.
 A post-processor will only run for assets that come after it.

 ```
+post js /path/to/jslint
+post css,sass /path/to/sassc --type=css
-post /path/to/minifier
+post * /path/to/minify
 ```

 Taking all the above, the resulting pack file might look like so.